kokosin4ik/comeOnUI/README.md

 UI repo for our project

-npm start - is running dev server
+npm run serve - is running dev server on port 8080

 npm run build - is building the project